The Prescription Drug Cost Crisis Hitting Texas Seniors

 Her out-of-pocket cost

-Sarah saves $8,200 annually with the new cap.
+Sarah saves more than $8,000 annually with the new cap.

-2. Elimination of the "Donut Hole"
+2. The "Donut Hole" Stays Gone

-3. $0 Copays for Vaccines
+4. $0 Copays for Vaccines & $35 Insulin

 Important Note

-The $2,000 cap only applies to drugs covered by your Part D plan.
+The $2,100 cap only applies to drugs covered by your Part D plan.
 Make sure your medications are on your plan's formulary to get this protection.
 We can help you review your drug list and find the best Part D plan.

 1. Review Your Part D Plan Annually